xinyee20/tp/docs/UserGuide.md

 A student asked you, "`What is the deadline for the report?`" in a tutorial lesson.
-As the deadline of the report has changed, you want to note this question down, check the new deadline and address the question after the tutorial lesson.
+As the deadline of the report has changed, you want to note this question down, check the new deadline and address the question in the future.

 Adding a question: